luchko/mpl_animationmanager/README.rst

 Second option is to run the python script ``run_examples.py`` located in the root project directory after `downloading the source code <https://github.com/luchko/mpl_animationmanager/archive/master.zip>`_.
 In this script you can also pick the examples you would like to run.

-Following gif animation examples were created with the Matplotlib animation manager:
+Following gif-animation examples were created with the Matplotlib animation manager:

 .. raw:: html